-Ten (10) paid days of leave per year shall be available to an Employee for the death of immediate family members, relatives, and friends.
+Ten (10) paid days of leave per year shall be available to an employee for the death of immediate family members, relatives, and friends.
 Employees may use a maximum of five (5) days per death or a maximum of ten (10) days for a spouse or child.
-A maximum of five (5) days per year may be used for the death(s) of non-relatives.
-This leave may be used in quarterly or half-day increments upon the supervisor's approval.
 Unlike other leaves, this leave is not subject to being pro-rated.
 Supporting detail of relationship to deceased must be provided in "Notes to Administrator" in the Absence Management system.
-The Employer reserves the right to request documentation of funeral attendance.
+The employer reserves the right to request documentation supporting the leave.

-An Employee may use personal/emergency leave attached to be reavement leave in which case the restrictions for personal/emergency leave do not apply.
+An Employee may use personal/emergency leave attached to be eavement leave in which case the restrictions for personal/emergency leave do not apply.
 This is in addition to the ten days and may be used to extend the five-day maximum.